 Rental Vehicle Excess is also known as a Damage Liability Fee, Accident Damage Excess or a Damage Recovery Fee.
 Each of these refers to the same thing being the customer's financial liability of the car hire.
 Although car rental companies have their own insurance for their cars, there is a gap that the customer is liable for.

-Your excess amount could range between $3,000 to $8,250 depending on the type of car you will be renting, and the rental company or depot you will be hiring from.
+Your excess amount could range between $3,000 to $8,250 depending on the type of car you will be renting and the rental company.
 Instead of paying the full amount that the car would cost to be replaced or fixed, the excess cost is the amount you would need to pay.
-In order to figure out what your excess is, check your car rental agreement or call the car rental company.
+In order to figure out what your excess is, check your car rental agreement or call our customer care team.

 Read more about how much your excess may be here.

 To put it simply, Rental Vehicle Excess Insurance is what can cover your hire car if damage or theft were to occur.
 If the car is stolen or damaged, Rental Vehicle Excess Insurance is there to help you.
-By doing this, you will have the piece of mind that you will not be charged thousands of dollars for the car rental.
-Our partner Hiccup Insurance offers policies that cover you if your vehicle is stolen and for a lot of causes of damage that excess reduction products commonly exclude.
-This product is independent to car rental companies, so your journey will still be covered if you decide to rent a car with an alternate provider on the same dates.
-You can lodge a claim for reimbursement for any out of pocket damage expenses charged to your credit card up to your level of cover.
+By doing this, you will have the peace of mind that you will not be charged thousands of dollars for the car rental.

-Another way to reduce your excess is to Purchase Excess Reduction or Collision Damage Waiver at the Rental Desk however, this option costs more and has many exclusions.
-Make sure to do your research to see what will suit you needs best.
+You can Purchase Excess Reduction or Collision Damage Waiver at the Rental Desk, however, this option costs more and has many exclusions.
+Make sure to do your research to see what will suit your needs best.

 There are many different options available, for information click here.